matej-outly/ric/ric_organization/README.md

 end
 ```

-We assume that user has many roles (defined dynamicaly in DB).
-Association between users and roles (UserRole model) should be scoped by organization in order to determine in which organization the role is obtained.
+We assume that user has many roles (defined dynamically in DB).
+Association between users and roles (UserRole model) should be scoped by organization in order to determine organization in which the role is obtained.
 This can be achieved by RicUser configuration:

 ```ruby
 RicUser.setup do |config|